aillieo/EasyTimeSlicing/README.md

 }
 ```

-Job completed in a few frames, and the profiler shows like this, junk and spikes are obvious:
+Job completed in a few frames, and the profiler shows like this, jank and spikes are obvious:

 ![pic](./ScreenShots/pic_1_1_3.png)